 8 Collect a list

-You have to pull out all the stops when a big video production comes in.
-So you need a handy list of good animators or designers to turn to for quick, reliable turnaround – so you don’t waste essential time.
+When a big video production comes in, you have to pull out all the stops.
+So you need a handy list of good animators or designers to turn to for quick, reliable turnaround so you don’t waste essential time.

 So, if someone writes to you – they have a great portfolio, the price is reasonable, and they seem capable, but it’s not the right moment, find some way of saving their email or contact details.
 You’ll thank yourself later when you’re in a rush!